 Electroacoustic / Sound Art

 Works which utilise and manipulate digital and/or analogue sound as the primary medium.
-The work may be interdisciplinary (incorporating more than one media).
-It may include, but is not limited to: electronics, interactive work, generative music, environmental sound, installations, soundscapes, electroacoustic music and intermedia works.
+The work may be interdisciplinary (incorporating more than one medium).

 Performance of the Year Awards

-Showcasing the performers’ success in revealing the nature and intention of a composition with clear notated instructions for the performer.
+For ensemble performances of an Australian contemporary classical or experimental work, often showcasing the performers’ success in revealing the nature and intention of a composition with clear notated instructions for the performer.

-Jazz / Improvised Music
+Jazz & Improvised Music

-Showcasing the performers’ success in improvisatory creation or collaboration.
+For ensemble performances of an Australian contemporary jazz or improvised work, often showcasing the performers’ success in improvisatory creation or collaboration.
 This may entail entirely improvised work or significant improvisatory input such as solo passages.

 Excellence Awards